 We are also committed to securing good value when we spend the money we receive from student fees.
 We do this chiefly through our procurement procedures.
 Our Audit and Risk Assurance Committee have oversight of our success in achieving value money and our programme of internal audits include value for money considerations.

 Where the University get its income

 Tuition fees make up around half the University’s total income.
-The rest comes from funding councils, research grants, donations and the profits from our accommodation and catering services.
+The rest comes from funding councils, research grants, donations and from our accommodation and catering services.